|God Loves You|

 After all, what are a few disasters compared to the Almighty Lord of the Universe?
 We’ll find much to celebrate in God our Savior.

-To lean more about the plan of salvation follow this link: click here.
+To learn more about the plan of salvation follow this link: click here.

 Use the share buttons below to save and share this to your social networks.